proximax-foundry/go-xpx-check-token-util/README.md

 * `sleep`: The time interval (in seconds) of checking the assets' balance
 * `accounts`: List of accounts to be checked
 * `mosaics`: List of assets to be checked

+Note that the default values in config.json are presented solely as examples.

 # Running the Script
 ```go